axioned/handbook/docs/processes/delivery/Continous/github-action/github-action-for-wordpress.md

 - Support for any platform, any language, and any cloud

-[Learn more about](https://youtu.be/5MJRtldPOEI)  how to start a CI pipeline with Actions
+[Learn more about](https://youtu.be/5MJRtldPOEI)  how to start a CI pipeline with Github Actions

 </br>